torontojs/speakfriend/README.md

 Looking to plan and event and can't find a speaker?
 Looking for a platform to connect you to great events where you can flex your public speaking muscle?

+This is the project that resulted in the [Give a talk](https://docs.google.com/forms/d/e/1FAIpQLSc_ZA0ElHLsMedjdQjZechw5H1RJNhG1DZxtFTsqhkdut3eFg/viewform)

 ## Get Started

 In the project directory: